 As a form of derivative, futures can fit into your overall trading strategy.
 In volatility trading, for instance, the aim is to take small but regular profits from a volatile market.

 If you have a portfolio of shares, you can limit your exposure to unwanted risk by opening an opposite position as an index future.
 So if you had a number of long shares positions, you could take a short position on the relevant index future.
 This would help you to offset any losses if your shares moved against you.

 Being leveraged products, stock index futures give you exposure to a stock market or sector as a whole for a much smaller amount of up-front capital, and without having to purchase the individual constituent shares directly.

-Futures contracts are standardised by the exchange, which mean you must deal in a certain size.
+Futures contracts are standardised by the exchange, which mean you must trade in a certain size.
 This size might not exactly match your needs, especially if you are hedging an existing portfolio.